Great Northern Railway (Great Britain): Enfield Railway and the Hertford Loop

 Work started in 1905 to extend the Enfield Branch Railway in order to relieve congestion on the East Coast Main Line.
 Cuffley was reached on 4 April 1910, but construction of two major viaducts and the 2684 yd Ponsbourne Tunnel combined with wartime shortages of men and materials, delayed the opening of the route to Stevenage until 4 March 1918 for goods services.
 The line finally opened to passengers on 2 June 1924 as the Hertford Loop Line.

 First World War

 During World War I, economies were made, beginning on 22 February 1915 with a general reduction of train services.
-Passenger trains generally become fewer, but longer.
+Passenger trains generally became fewer, but longer.
 An agreement was reached with the Great Central Railway and the Great Eastern Railway regarding the common use of wagons.
-Further economies were made in 1916 when the Nottingham to Daybrook and Peterborough to Leicester passenger services were withdrawn; they were never reinstated.
+Further economies were made in 1916 when the Nottingham to Daybrook and Peterborough to Leicester passenger services were withdrawn and never reinstated.